particle-iot/docs/src/content/reference/device-os/firmware.md

 ### Misc operation control reg

 This is register REG07.
 It forces D+/D- (DPDM) detection, allows the BATFET (battery FET) to be forced off for [shipping mode](/hardware/power/power-supply-guide/#shipping-mode), controls whether the safety timer is slowed during input DPM or thermal regulation, and masks the CHRG_FAULT and BAT_FAULT interrupts.

+Devices using the PM_BAT module, including the Muon and M.2 breakout board, do not use DPDM in the bq24195 to control maximum power used from USB.
+The Muon uses a separate USB-C charge controller chip to negotiate current and voltage.

 #### readOpControlRegister()